tocco/tocco-docs/devops/app_management/ansible.rst

 | ² Only managed if ``mail_domains`` variable is set.
 | ³ Only managed if ``app_server`` variable is set.
 | ⁴ Application properties, DB and S3 setting are managed.
+| ⁵ No dedicated user is created.
+Rather, one user account is shared and configured via Ansible.

 Repository